sheerun/extracted-loader/README.md

 ## Use case

-When you change stylesheets, you want only stylesheets to reload, not the whole page.
+You want to hot reload only stylesheets, not the whole page.
+Great for editing dynamic views.

 ## Installation